 Group B - Electronic Document Management and a Clinical Portal;

-Group C - Community-wide ePrescribing
+Group C - Community-wide ePrescribing and a clinical hub;

 Group E - An Integrated Clinical Information System; and

 |DCA text: ||The MPA RAG rating was Amber/Green at Q2 2014.

 The programme achieved an Amber/Green rating due primarily to the lack of clear governance arrangements at that time.
 In response to the recommendations the programme team have established a robust programme governance model and, as such, five of the six recommendations have now been closed.
 The remaining recommendation, for Trusts to create clear benefits realisation plans, is currently being addressed by Trusts with support from the programme team, as they prepare their Full Business Cases and prepare for deployment.
 Completion of this would help support a path to a Green delivery confidence. |